 Want a peek at Johor without having to cross the border?
 Soak in the crystal clear views of Malaysia at Woodlands Waterfront Park!
 Enjoy the gorgeous sunset in Singapore as you look out to the Straits of Johor.
 There are a few high vantage points to catch the scenic sunset views from.
 With a stunning playground and plenty of room to cycle, head down for a fun-filled day before wrapping it up with a front seat at one of the best sunsets in Singapore.

-Woodlands Waterfront Park, Admiralty Road W, Singapore 759956
+Woodlands Waterfront Park, open 24 hours, Admiralty Road W, Singapore 759956

 Read More: Best Parks for Kids in Singapore